erikyuzwa/magrathea/README.md

     //= require magrathea
 ```

-Somewhere in your markup, you'll need to add the switch code as well:
+Somewhere in an app view, you'll need to add the markup for the switch code as well:
 ```
     <div class="magrathea-switch-wrapper">
         <label class="magrathea-switch" for="checkbox">